Resparing/vkdt/DOCUMENTATION/Debug.md

 	```

 2. Create callback function for VKDT Debug Messenger:
-	- The function needs to be static, and have a return type of void and have the following parameters
+	- The function needs to be static, & have a return type of void & have the following parameters

 	```cpp
 	static void CALLBACK_FUNCTION